ModischFabrications/CutSolver/README.md

 Brute Force(best solution) for small n, Heuristic(fast solution) für larger n

 # Usage

+## Local
 Start flask service locally using `flask run` in project folder.
+Send POST-Requests to `/solve`, see `tests/testjob.json` for syntax.

+## Docker
+// ToDo

 # Roadmap
-Host as backend
+1. Host as backend with docker, gunicorn & nginx?
-Make a nice UI with Bootstrap?
+1. Make a nice UI with Bootstrap?

 ## Declined
 Having workers and a queue with pending jobs was considered but seemed useless,